-From the insight that not all video tokens are equally informative, we propose a simple yet efficient parameter-free token and frame selection method for masked video autoencoder.
-We adaptively select the crucial redundancy-robust tokens based on significant spatiotemporal changes in state and only train them, drastically reducing memory allocation and computational cost.
-In addition, we propose a frame selection technique to construct input video data by sampling frames with a probability proportional to the degree of their occupancy of adaptively obtained tokens.
+From the insight that not all video tokens are equally informative, we propose a simple yet efficient parameter-free token and frame selection method for video pre-training.
+We select redundancy-robust tokens based on their significance in the change of their states and train the model only with them, drastically reducing memory allocations and computations.
+In addition, we propose a frame selection technique to construct input video data by sampling frames with a probability proportional to the degree of their occupancy of selected tokens.
 This is useful for video representation learning with uncurated videos containing a number of redundant frames.
-The experimental results show that our method is significantly more efficient in computations, memory, and training time than the baselines.
+We empirically demonstrate that our method is significantly more efficient in computations, memory, and training time than strong baselines.
 We believe our method could help democritizing (Seger et al., 2023) video-related research requiring immense computation budgets.